 Web apps are accessed through the mobile device’s web browser, not installed on the device like a native app.
 It can launch on any device, including a desktop computer, mobile phone, or tablet.
 This means they require an internet connection to access the content, and will function according to the device you are using.
 They also can’t access native device features such as your camera or GPS.
 On some devices, users can create an app-like experience by adding a bookmark to their home screen that, when clicked, will take them directly to the website.

-Hybrid apps use a native app “shell” that is built for each operating system, but pulls content from the cloud.
+Hybrid apps use a native app “shell” that is built for each operating system and downloaded to the device, but pull content from the cloud.
 These apps can offer partial functionality while offline, but require an internet connection for the app to fully function.
-Some examples of these types of apps would be Facebook or Twitter; the base app is designed for the phone, but the content is downloaded from the internet.

 |Websites built using HTML that are designed specifically for smaller screens|